Back to articles

 How Google may react:

 Google’s Helpful Content Update specifically targets sites with unoriginal or low-value content.
-If a website is found to rely heavily on duplicate or AI-generated content, it may experience a massive loss in ranking and traffic.
+If a website is found to rely heavily on duplicate or low-value content (including poorly generated AI content), it may experience a massive loss in ranking and traffic.

 massive loss in traffic